Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Certain failure of Muhammad bin Salman’s plans setting the scene for final collapse

-That might suggest that Muhammad bin Salman’s actions are the Al-Saud’s last desperate but nonetheless calculated throw to avert an otherwise inevitable collapse.
+That might suggest that Muhammad bin Salman’s actions are the Al-Saud’s last desperate but nonetheless calculated bid to avert an otherwise inevitable collapse.
 Frankly I doubt that they are anything as carefully thought through as that.

-Regardless of one thing I am sure: they are far more likely to accelerate the coming collapse than to delay it.
+Regardless, of one thing I am sure: they are far more likely to accelerate the coming collapse than they are to avert or delay it.

 Here is what I wrote about Muhammad bin Salman in my article about his economic plans